Loading…

 Crop profile

-Growth habit perennial
+Growth habit tree

-Days to harvest 365+
+Days to harvest perennial

 Pollination insect